-Depending on your business structure and location, in most cases (unless you have a sole proprietorship) you will need to register your business in the state where you are conducting business.
+Depending on your business structure and location, in most cases you will need to register your business in the state where you are conducting business.
 If you are using a DBA (“doing business as”) for your company, you will need to register that name along with your legal entity name.
 If you want to trademark your business name, product name or brand, you will have to register with the United States Patent and Trademark Office.

 Federal and State Tax IDs

-A federal tax ID (also known as the Employer Identification Number) is like a social security number for your company, and allows you to pay your taxes, apply for business permits and licenses, open a bank account, and hire employees.
+A federal tax ID, also known as the Employer Identification Number (EIN), is like a social security number for your company, and allows you to pay your taxes, apply for business permits and licenses, open a bank account, and hire employees.
 This is a necessary step when you form a corporation.

 Licenses and permits